 The Samsung Galaxy S20 Ultra starts at $1,400, while the 512GB model is $1,600.
 It’s available from all major carriers and from such retailers as Amazon, Best Buy, and Walmart.

 Prices for the Samsung Galaxy Note 20 Ultra start at $1,299.
 It’s supported by all major carriers and sold by most major online retailers.

-That’s not to say that the Samsung Galaxy S20 Ultra is an inferior phone.
-It isn’t, and its longer battery life and its option to upgrade to 16GB of RAM is likely to win over many customers.
+We’re not saying the Samsung Galaxy S20 Ultra is an inferior phone.
+On the contrary, its option to upgrade to 16GB of RAM and the longer battery life will likely win over many consumers.
 But in terms of pure versatility, the Note 20 Ultra may be one of the best Android phones of the year.